MFEK/docs/README.md

 * Caleb Maclennan;
 * Eli Heuer;
 * Georg Duffner (for EB Garamond ExtraBold, used in our logo);
-* All organization members and module authors and contributors!
+* All organization members, module authors and contributors!
 * All developers of open source font software and fonts!